 How much do you have saved for a down payment?

 If you've been postponing buying your first home because you think you need a large down payment, I'm here to tell you that there are ways you can buy a home with little money down.
-Many lenders have first time home buyer programs that require little money down.
+Many lenders offer first time home buyer programs that require little to no money down.
 There are also local grant programs that offer down payment assistance for a first time home buyer.
-So before you throw in the towel, talk to an experienced mortgage professional who can provide you with more information as far as which first time home buyer program is available for you.
+So before you throw in the towel, talk to an experienced mortgage professional who can provide you with more information.

 How much can you qualify for?